10 Cincinnati Nicknames You Should Know

 The Tri-State

-The nickname, the Tri-State, is one used for many areas across the United States.
-The Cincinnati Tri-State area, also known as Greater Cincinnati, includes 15 counties across Ohio, Kentucky, and Indiana.
+The Cincinnati Tri-State area, also known as Greater Cincinnati, spans 15 counties across Ohio, Kentucky, and Indiana.
+Government agencies and news outlets, such as the Cincinnati Enquirer, use this term regularly.

 aceshot1/Shutterstock.com

-A large red sign that says "Sing the Queen City" on a lawn next to buildings
+A large red sign that says "Sing The Queen City" on a green lawn next to buildings

-The Queen City is one of Cincinnati's most well-known alternate names
+The Queen City is one of Cincinnati's most well-known nicknames

 The Queen City